 Here's a video I found the other day that does a pretty good job at giving you a glimpse of someone cautiously starting off new on a DayZ Epoch server and beginning custom construction on an existing game building to turn it into their own lockable base:

-Here is a another video that has a time lapse construction of a simple wood base from scratch, from chopping down trees to finish:
+Time lapse construction of a simple wood base from scratch, from chopping down trees to finish

-To make installing and updating DayZ Epoch easy, download the official Play withSIX launcher here:
+To make finding servers and installing and updating DayZ Epoch easy download DayZ Launcher:

 Note: I am not affiliated with the producers of ARMA 2, Epoch Mod, nor DayZ Launcher in any way whatsoever.
 I don't even know the names of any of them.
 I'm just a player that discovered great value in this game and am excited to share it with others.